jqb/django-settings/README.rst

 treats model classes.

-When ``register`` function will be invoked all your models will be available in ``django_settings.models`` module, so django can treat them as regular models.

 There is ability to setup some defaults via project settings.py file.
-Those settings will be setup ONLY if they not exists in db yet.
+Those settings will be setup ONLY if they not already exists in db.

 ::